localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 ## S3 bucket remote storage

 ## ORAS remote storage
-The ORAS remote allow users to save Cloud Pods in registries such as Docker Hub, Nexus, or ECS registries.
+The ORAS remote allows users to save Cloud Pods in registries such as Docker Hub, Nexus, or ECS registries.

 As an example, let us demonstrate how it is possible to leverage Docker Hub to store and retrieve Cloud Pods.